-The second required course, the Capstone Project, is the last course the student will take in the program.
+The final required course, the Capstone Project, is the last course the student will take in the program.
 This course takes the place of a traditional thesis.
 The Capstone Project is an applied project where students are required to create a product and/or solve a problem or challenge.
 This course runs as an independent study and students work closely with the CMS Graduate Director and/or a faculty advisor.
 The Project culminates in a 20 page paper and a presentation.

 Example Plan of Study: